reuniware/Metrader5_EA/March_2023_Work/readme.md

 It can display all horizontal lines that correspond to :

-- Horizontal lines of Kijun Sen since all available history.
+- Horizontal lines of Kijun Sen since all available history (by default).
 - Horizontal lines of Tenkan Sen since all available history.
 - Horizontal lines of Senkou Span B since all available history.
 - Horizontal lines of Senkou Span A since all available history.